wencanmao/wencanmao.github.io/_pages/about.md

 - *2024.07 - current*, Japan Science and Technology (JST) Project, Aspire, Information Systems Architecture Science Research Division, National Institute of Informatics (NII), Japan & The University of Tokyo, Japan.
 Artificial Intelligence (AI) for resource allocation, and resource allocation for AI.
 - *2023.12 - 2024.06*, Industrial Cooperation Project, Ensure, Department of Computer Science, Aalto University, Finland & Nokia Corporation, Finland, Developing a simulation and evaluation platform for energy-efficient 6G Tele-cloud.
 - *2022.01 - 2023.11*, Volunteer and facilitator, N4WOMEN, Aalto University, Finland.
 Facilitating meetings for the group that helps women in STEM majors at Aalto University.
-- *2022.11 - 2023.12*, Nordic Mobility Project, INDUSTRIAL INTERNET OF THINGS (IIOT) HUB, NTNU, Norway & KTH, Sweden &
+- *2022.11 - 2023.12*, Nordic Mobility Project, Industrial Internet of Things (IIOT) Hub, NTNU, Norway & KTH, Sweden &
 Lund, Sweden & Aalto, Finland & DTU, Denmark.
 Attend Conference 2022 at the Norwegian University of Science and Technology (NTNU), Norway.
 Attend Student Meeting 2023 at Aalto University & Telia workshop & Maillefer Extrusion Oy visit.
-- *2019.06 - 2019.09*, Research assistant, DEPARTMENT OF INFORMATION AND COMMUNICATION ENGINEERING, Aalto University, Finland.
+- *2019.06 - 2019.09*, Research assistant, Department of Information and Communications Engineering, Aalto University, Finland.
 Establish data-driven capacity planning and resource management platforms for fog computing.
-- *2018.06 - 2018.08*, Process and Tool Development Specialist Trainee, KONE CORPORATION, Shanghai, China.
-Managing a large quantity of major project installation data & people flow data.
-Communicating with field managers, project managers, and field engineers about the data, getting feedback, and adjusting the installation progress.
+- *2018.06 - 2018.08*, Process and Tool Development Specialist Trainee, KONE Corporation, Shanghai, China.
+Managing a large quantity of major project installation data & people flow data, communicating with field managers, project managers, and field engineers about the data, getting feedback, and adjusting the installation progress.
 - *2017.11 - 2018.05*, International Team Project, GLOBALDRIVE, Aalto University, Finland & The Technical University of Munich (TUM), Germany, Team Member of Geofusion, Aalto & TUM.
 Establish a sensor fusion platform composed of Lidar, GPS, and dual-camera to detect edge features and localize the vehicle in the high-precision map.
-- *2015.12 - 2016.08*, International Team Project, CONNECTED MOBILITY SOLUTION, Wuhan University of Technology, China.
+- *2015.12 - 2016.08*, International Team Project, Connected Mobility Solution, Wuhan University of Technology, China.
 Team Leader of Autopia, WUT.
 Envision the future transportation system composed of autonomous vehicles, with cutting-edge vehicular technologies and the Internet of Vehicles (IoV).
 Exhibited in the PACE 2016 Global Conference poster session at the University of Cincinnati, USA.

 # 🏅 Honors and Awards